MicrosoftDocs/biztalk-docs/biztalk/core/sending-and-receiving-signed-messages.md

 ---
 description: "Learn more about: Sending and Receiving Signed Messages"
-title: "Sending and Receiving Signed Messages | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Sending and Receiving Signed Messages" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 22a85fd8-7324-45c4-8f23-af2608a8c64a
-caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Sending and Receiving Signed Messages
 This section provides information about how to configure [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] pipelines, receive locations, ports, and the BizTalk Server environment to receive and send signed messages.